National park management plans (NPMP) are 10-year plans that provide management objectives for our national parks.

 The conservation management strategy sets the regional framework and national policy approaches for national park management.
-It relies on the national park management plan to set detailed objectives, recognising that each national park embodies a unique combination of inherent values, history and cultural and other associations which can only be fully and appropriately addressed at the plan level.
+It relies on the NPMP to set detailed objectives, recognising that each national park embodies a unique combination of inherent values, history and cultural and other associations which can only be fully and appropriately addressed at the plan level.

-Conservation management strategies and national park management plans integrate our national priorities with local priorities that have been identified through consultation with tangata whenua and others associated with public conservation land and resources.
+Conservation management strategies and NPMP integrate our national priorities with local priorities that have been identified through consultation with tangata whenua and others associated with public conservation land and resources.

 The plans are the primary document used in making management decisions for national parks.
 They have six main uses:

 - for the management and protection of the flora, fauna, natural and cultural features of the national park

 - as an information source for commitments around the management of the national park